A Supplement to

 Some commentary on the Aztec mind and language

 The Tilma is the first listed and the major work of the book The Tilma and Other Poems.
 A tilma is the name of the outer garment worn by Juan Diego.
-The events of the poem are based on a history written in the Aztec language (also known as Nahuatl), ten years and some months after the fall of Tenochtitlan, the Aztec capital.
-It was located where Mexico City is today.
+The events of the poem are based on a history written in the Aztec language (also known as Nahuatl), ten years and some months after the fall of the Aztec capital of Tenochtitlan.
+This city was located where Mexico City is today.
 It was islanded out on a lake, and connected to the mainland by causeways.
 Cortes didn't find it easy to conquer the Aztec in Tenochtitlan.
 While I've tried to learn some their Indian language, I do not find Aztec easy to conquer either, and am quite limited in what I know.
-You might say, a step or two at the beginning of the linguistic causeway.
+You might say, a I've onlystep or two at the beginning of the linguistic causeway.

 One of the things that shows up early in the historical account called the Nican Mopohua, is a linguistic feature called a difrasismo.
 In El Mundo de Juan Diego (The World of Juan Diego) by Francisco J. Perea, it says the difrasismo is common to Aztec literature, and consists of the placement of two words next to one another, to express an idea, generally rich and profound, one term being considered insufficient.
 Early in the Nican Mopohua, you find these two difrasismos mentioned: in atl in tepetl (the water, the hill or mountain) standing for city, and in mitl in chimalli (the arrow point, the shield), standing for war.